 The perfect spot for our garden is next to our house in the back, because that is the spot that gets the most sun, and that’s where the water hose is.

-A couple of days later I grabbed my DIY plant markers (you can see how I made them out of recycled orange juice can tops here), the organic seeds I picked from our awesome free seed library in our library, and went to town planting some more vegetables.
+A couple of days later I grabbed my DIY plant markers (you can see how I made them out of recycled orange juice can tops here), the organic seeds I picked from our awesome free seed library in our local library, and went to town planting some more vegetables.

 If you don’t want to make your own plant markers, these are really pretty: